cimt-ag/data_vault_pipelinedescription/documentation/Reference_and_usage_of_dvpi_syntax.md

 **stage_column_name**
 <br>Name of the stage column, the data must be taken from, when using the stage table approach.

+**update_on_every_load**
+<br>When this property is set to true on at least one data mapping, the loading process must update
+the column in an existing current record if no new row is inserted.
+Identification of the record is done as follows: hub - hub key, link - link key, sat - parent key, multi active sat - <depends on multiactive historization pattern>, reference table- same set of values in all columns that are not udpated on every load (diff hash can be used as shortcut when available)

 ### deletion_detection_rules[]
 Contains all deletion detection rules, that have to be applied to the table of this load operation.